HPE-Haven-OnDemand/havenondemand-asp.net/README.md

 2. Select Browse and choose nuget.org for Package source then type in the search field "HavenOnDemand"
 >![](/images/installhodnuget.jpg)

-3. Select a package and click Install.
+3. Select a package support ASP.NET and click Install.

 ----
 ## HODClient API References